 In front of the Royal Palace Museum is a statue of King Sisavang Vong erected in 1959 to commemorate his death.
 King Sisavang Vong was the monarch for whom the palace was built.
 This statue has remained in place, unlike many other statues of more recent recent Laotian monarchs, because of his involvement in attaining independence from France.

-The rooms where the Royal Family lived at the rear and sides of the property have been left in pretty much the condition they were in when the Royal Family, including the then King Savang Vatthana, left the Royal Palace in Luang Prabang in 1975 to learn about the benefits of communism at a ‘Re-education Camp’ and were never to be heard from again, although King Savang Vatthana’s cousin Prince Souphanouvong thereafter became President of the new Communist regime.
+The rooms where the Royal Family lived at the rear and sides of the property have been left in pretty much the condition they were in when the Royal Family, including the then King Savang Vatthana, left the Royal Palace in Luang Prabang in 1975 to learn about the benefits of communism at a ‘Re-education Camp’.
+They were never to be heard from again.
+However, King Savang Vatthana’s cousin Prince Souphanouvong thereafter became President of the new Communist regime.

 The Royal Palace Museum also has an exhibition of the late king’s collection of cars, many of which were imported from America.
 The cars are a curiosity as at the time the roads outside the very centre of Luang Prabang were so bad that it would not have been possible to actually drive these top of the range cars very far.
 The likelihood is that King drove the cars around the town, which would have been considered a show of great decadence and waste by the Communist movement in Laos and the Viet Minh which supported them.